s0ders/akira.sh/content/posts/next-gen-unix-tools.md

 # Introduction
 <!--start-summary-->

 If you work in a UNIX terminal on a daily basis, there are tools you need to master.
-These includes: `grep`, `find`, a text editor such as Vim or Emacs, etc.
+These include: `grep`, `find`, a text editor such as Vim or Emacs, etc.

 During the last couple of years, some incredibly cool open-source projects have brought us some new CLI tools to work in a faster and simpler way.
 This post tries to list those I use the most in my day-to-day life.